TylerMclaughlin/computational-harmony/readme.md

 ### Unexpected shapes in data

 After reading about unsupervised machine learning algorithms, like those in manifold learning, I became very interested in the shapes of datasets.
 I wanted to explore my own data sets and see how I could represent them in 2 or 3 dimensions.
-After some reading, I learned how the feature space of natural images is embedded on a **Klein bottle** (Carlsson et al. 2008), the famous topological curiosity that is locally 2-dimensional yet cannot be fully embedded or "placed" in 3 dimensions without self-intersecting.
+After some reading, I learned how the feature space of natural images is embedded on a **Klein bottle** \[@carlsson2008\], the famous topological curiosity that is locally 2-dimensional yet cannot be fully embedded or "placed" in 3 dimensions without self-intersecting.
 I found this to be one of those few times where the results of an investigation are so completely astonishing, that it changes the way I think.
 Carlsson's work inspired me to look at all data more deeply.

 ### Jazz is complex and structured, too